 It's worth bearing in mind that when you dilute emulsion its performance reduces - so your surface won't be as washable as a standard coat of paint.

 Pour a little colour mix onto a paint tray or plate and dip a natural sponge into it.
-Wash the sponge in warm water first to make it soft and pliable and wipe any excess paint on a cloth or card.
-It's a good idea to experiment on a out of-the-way patch of wall first.
+Wash the sponge in warm water first to make it soft and flexible and wipe any excess paint on a cloth or card.
+It's a good idea to experiment on an out of-the-way patch of wall first.

 Gently pat the sponge on the wall, making sure you constantly change the angle and position.
 Try not to press too hard or turn the sponge while it's in contact with the surface as this can cause smudges.
 From time to time, step back to check your work is even.
 And if you want a denser effect, simply go over the wall a second or third time.